-The above steps will enable the feature on the destination application handled only.
-If you wish to enable the feature on other applications, repeat the steps above for each application.
+These steps will enable the feature on the destination application handled only.
+If you wish to enable the feature on other applications, repeat the steps for each application.

-In the example below, the user is looking at My Media in MediaSpace and can see that content is also published in the Learning Site (LMS).
+In the following example, the user is looking at My Media in MediaSpace and can see that content is also published in the Learning Site (LMS).

 Lecture Capture Scheduling

 The recording schedule module in Kaltura enables admin to automatically schedule recordings using Kaltura Classroom or any other device that supports Kaltura's scheduling capabilities.
 Recordings can be automatically published to a course media gallery or to a channel.
 The schedule is shared across applications.
 To enable publishing scheduled recordings from KMS to other KAF-based applications, the admin must enable those root categories as described in the Kaltura Scheduling Administrators Guide.

 In the LMS extensions, when using the BSE embed media feature, the embed itself will still be available on the page and users will see a player on that page.
 The only way to completely remove the embed is to enter the page on the LMS and remove it manually.

 (Footnote 1) Also, in the LMSs we automatically add items that were added via the BSE to the in-context category for the following 2 actions:

 - The owner embeds the media using the BSE.

 To stop this from happening, set “autoRepublish” field to No.

 If ‘autoRepublish’ is set to Yes, media that was made private might be added to a category again when a permitted user plays it.